 Born before 1 July 1960

 1 July 1963 - 30 June 1964

 After 30 June 1964

 - You reach your preservation age and permanently retire

 - You reach your preservation age and start a transition to retirement strategy, where you continue to work and access some of your super

-- You reach age 60 and resign from your current employment
+- You reach age 60 and cease your current employment arrangement

 - You reach age 65

 If you’re a Gold State Super member, you can access your super once you turn 551 and you retire from the WA public sector.
 You can only access your super before your preservation age if you qualify for special circumstances, such as severe financial hardship or on compassionate grounds.

 Accessing your super before you reach Commonwealth preservation age